 Signature information

-Through the use of the W3C Digital Signature [XML-DSIG1], zero or more signatures can be added to the SMP ServiceGroup and to the SMP ServiceMetadata.
+Using the W3C XML Digital Signature [XML-DSIG1], zero or more signatures can be added to the SMP ServiceGroup and to the SMP ServiceMetadata.

 The signatures are grouped as the final children of the ServiceGroup and ServiceMetadata elements.

-See section 5.6.2 for more information about the use of digital signatures.
+See section 5.6.2 for more information about the use of digital signatures in the REST binding to secure the meta-data retrieval.

 Service Metadata Publishing REST binding